Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 ✅ How did the indigenous people use it?

-- For hunting:
+- For fishing and hunting:

 Fishing was facilitated with the help of the barbasco.
 Hunting, with the help of curare.